 Additionally, it the tree will need more water in the spring and summer due to the heat and the emerging fruit requiring lots of water to develop.
 This also means less watering in the fall and winter since it’s cooler and typically not a fruiting season.

 Keep in mind, apricot trees can get overwatered and develop diseases such as root rot.
+This can lead to conditions such as dropping fruit and leaves.
 So, if you’re planting in a container, or at the base of a hill, be sure that the soil drains well.